What Is Smart DNS?

 |Very little impact on connection speeds||Does not encrypt your web traffic|

 Smart DNS technology is designed to bypass geographic restrictions on content.
 For example, you can use it to change your Netflix region and watch US Netflix from overseas.

-Smart DNS will not encrypt your traffic or hide your IP address, but it will unblock streaming services on devices where you cannot install a VPN.
+Smart DNS doesn’t encrypt your traffic or hide your IP address, but it unblocks streaming services on devices where you cannot install a VPN.

 How Does Smart DNS Work?